ibrahimypr/ibrahimypr/README.md

 # 💫 About Me:
-Hi I'm ibrahim<br>I'm Software developer and solution architect<br>I'm experienced in C++, C and golang<br>I have much more knowledge and experience in IT than software development.<br>I have good knowledge of linux, docker, kubernetes, terraform, gitlab and AWS
+Hi I'm ibrahim<br>I'm Software developer<br>I'm experienced in C++, C and golang<br>I have much more knowledge and experience in IT than software development.<br>I have good knowledge of linux, docker, kubernetes, terraform, gitlab and AWS

 # 💻 Tech Stack: